MPourjam/MSD-Documents/docs/source/Registration/metabolomics_facility_registeration.rst

 #.
 Click on `Metabolomics Run` tab.
 You will see a table with all the metabolomics runs submitted
     to MSD.
 You can see the status of each run in the table including **RUN_ID**, **Name**, **Wiff**, **Scan**, **Submitter**, **Upload Date**, and **Action**.
     By clicking on delete icon beside the Wiff file you can delete the uploaded file.
-Also you can use **download**, **delete**, and **edit** to manage the run entry.
+Also, you can use **download**, **delete**, and **edit** to manage the run entry.

 #.
 For adding new run fill the form as shown below and click on **Save Metabolomics Run** button.